KodeInnovate-WorkSpace/website/README.md

 # Credentials Setup

-The credentials for WhatsApp number & Firebase Config `.env` file, which is not uploaded to GitHub for security reasons.
-Future developers need to create this file with the appropriate credentials.
+The credentials for WhatsApp number & Firebase Config `.env` file, which is not uploaded to GitHub for security reasons but are available on vercel.
+Future developers if needed a new .env need to create this file with the appropriate credentials and upload to vercel.

 1. Create the `.env` File